johnkerl/miller/docs6/docs/reference-main-flag-list.md

 How you can control colorization:

 * Suppression/unsuppression:
     * Environment variable `export MLR_NO_COLOR=true` means don't color even if stdout+TTY.
     * Environment variable `export MLR_ALWAYS_COLOR=true` means do color even if not stdout+TTY.
       For example, you might want to use this when piping mlr output to `less -r`.
     * Command-line flags `--no-color` or `-M`, `--always-color` or `-C`.

 * Color choices can be specified by using environment variables, or command-line flags, with values 0..255:
     * `export MLR_KEY_COLOR=208`, `MLR_VALUE_COLOR=33`, etc.:
         `MLR_KEY_COLOR` `MLR_VALUE_COLOR` `MLR_PASS_COLOR` `MLR_FAIL_COLOR`
         `MLR_REPL_PS1_COLOR` `MLR_REPL_PS2_COLOR` `MLR_HELP_COLOR`
     * Command-line flags `--key-color 208`, `--value-color 33`, etc.:
         `--key-color` `--value-color` `--pass-color` `--fail-color`
         `--repl-ps1-color` `--repl-ps2-color` `--help-color`
     * This is particularly useful if your terminal's background color clashes with current settings.

 If environment-variable settings and command-line flags are both provided, the latter take precedence.

 Please do mlr `--list-color-codes` to see the available color codes (like 170), and `mlr --list-color-names` to see available names (like `orchid`).

 **Flags:**

 * `--always-color or -C
-`:
+`: TODO: WRITEME
 * `--fail-color
-`:
+`: TODO: WRITEME
 * `--help-color
-`:
+`: TODO: WRITEME
 * `--key-color
-`:
+`: TODO: WRITEME
 * `--list-color-codes
-`:
+`: TODO: WRITEME
 * `--list-color-names
-`:
+`: TODO: WRITEME
 * `--no-color or -M
-`:
+`: TODO: WRITEME
 * `--pass-color
-`:
+`: TODO: WRITEME
 * `--value-color
-`:
+`: TODO: WRITEME

 ## PPRINT-only flags